Perryong/sg-bus-data-route/README.md

 - Auto-refreshes every 30 seconds

 ### 🛣️ RouteVisualization
-- Shows complete bus route with stops
+- Shows complete bus route with polylines
 - Enter any bus service number
-- Displays route geometry and all stops
+- Displays decoded route geometry from API
+- Shows both directions of the route
+- Interactive route patterns with popups

 ## API Endpoints Used